Kenya–Pakistan relations: 2004 Joint Ministerial Commission

+Diaspora

+There are also at least 2,000 Pakistanis who reside in Kenya.

 Development cooperation

 Pakistan offers various courses and training programmes to Kenya in Junior level diplomatic courses, Advance diplomatic course for mid career level diplomats, Advance Railway Courses, International Central Banking Course, International Commercial Banking Course and Postal Service Training.

 Pakistan has in the past provided relief assistance to Kenya in 2006 and 2011.
 Kenya also provided assistance to Pakistan during the 2010 floods.

 Trade

 In 2012, Kenya exported goods worth KES.
 256 billion (US$2.8 billion) to Pakistan.

 Main exports to Pakistan from Kenya are: coffee, tea, industrial supplies, fuel and transport equipment.
 Food and beverages make up 45% of the total export values to Pakistan.

 Main exports to Kenya from Pakistan are rice.

 Pakistan is the second largest export partner destination for Kenyan goods after the UAE in Asia.
 However, in 2012, Pakistan was the leading export destination for Kenyan goods in Asia.

 Diplomatic missions

 Kenya maintains a high commission in Islamabad and Pakistan a high commission in Nairobi.